How Service Dogs For Depression Can Help People

 There's a reason many dog breeds are considered better for service dog work than others.
 Although any dog breed can be a service dog, each dog is bred to have a different temperament.
 Some dog breeds may struggle to learn new skills, stop barking in public, or offer the service needed for an individual.
 In addition, some dogs are bred for high-intensity exercise and may require a significant amount of time outside.
 You might benefit more from a docile dog breed like golden retrievers or labs if you're not educated in service dog training.

-Your medical or mental health specialist may provide additional insight into how a service dog can help with your situation.
-You can talk to them about what you want to improve when considering your mental health and how a service dog may help you set and achieve your goals.
+Depending on your specific mental health concerns and needs, your medical or mental health specialist may provide additional insight into how a service dog can help with your situation.
+Whether you are coping with challenges related to depression, PTSD, anxiety, or another mental health concern, you can talk to them about what you want to improve when considering your mental health and how a service dog may help you set and achieve your goals.

 If you are unsure whether you would benefit from a service dog or are concerned about your mental health, you can talk to a mental health professional about your concerns.
 Although you can try multiple forms of therapy, online therapy may complement the assistance provided by a service dog and has been shown to be as effective as in-person therapy when treating anxiety, depression, and other mental health conditions.